decameroncollective/MemoryEternal/README.md

 # Memory Eternal
-Memory Eternal | Вічна Пам'ять (2023) is a VR world designed for Oculus by the [Decameron Collective](https://www.decameroncollective.com/).
-This work emerges in the wake of a global trauma, and expresses grieving at two scales – personal and collective.
-In the wake of crises, what do we want to remember and how?
-What futures should we imagine?
-How does care ground a wounded world?
+Memory Eternal | Вічна Пам'ять (2023) is a deeply intimate work of electronic literature and research co-creation that results from years-long conversations, inquiry, and artistic experimentation between the members of the [Decameron Collective](https://www.decameroncollective.com/), designed for Oculus VR.

+The generation of the world and works in it is the product of a speculative feminist praxis asking what important relationships to the past and what forms of futurity can be attained through digital storytelling and research co-creation.
+Here, group members experiment with interactive forms for memory work rooted in an epistemology of hope.
+In individually and collectively-created works, they develop a collaborative vision of how we can move through grieving to collectivity and growth.
+Interactants journeys in the VR world take them through experiences of mourning, sitting with, and awakening to new futures.

 ## Exhibitions:
-    - Electronic Literature Organization Conference and Media Arts Festival, Coimbra, Portugal, July 12-15, 2023.​
+* Electronic Literature Organization Conference and Media Arts Festival, Coimbra, Portugal, July 12-15, 2023.​
-    - New Media Prize Unconference, UK, May 15, 2024.
+* New Media Prize Unconference, UK, May 15, 2024.
-    - Interactive Film and Media Conference, Toronto, Canada, June 11-14, 2024.
+* Interactive Film and Media Conference, Toronto, Canada, June 11-14, 2024.
-    - RUBIX 10th Anniversary, Catalyst, Toronto, Canada, February 27, 2025
+* RUBIX 10th Anniversary, Catalyst, Toronto, Canada, February 27, 2025
 ## Awards:
-    Shortlist - Wonderbox Opening Up Interactive Fiction -  New Media Writing Prize (UK) (2023) Winner - Digital Humanities Awards (2023)
+* Shortlist - Wonderbox Opening Up Interactive Fiction -  New Media Writing Prize (UK) (2023)
+* Winner - Digital Humanities Awards -- Best Use of a for Fun (2023)

 ## To play Memory Eternal VR - Instructions: